 Send them occasional messages (maybe one in a week or a fortnight), saying that you’re thinking of them, that you hope they’re OK, and that you’re here for them whenever they’re ready.

 If you still feel hurt, that’s totally normal.
 You don’t need to bottle up those feelings, but it’s best to talk about them after the crisis has passed.
+Meanwhile, if they do reach out for support, you might like some ideas to support a struggling friend.

 When we send a text, it feels like we’re talking to a friend sitting next to us.
 That’s because we’re thinking about them.
 When they don’t reply, it can feel personal.